 Is it because Luke did not want to draw attention to that tragic time when Nero’s persecution put so many innocent Christians to death?
 Not the time to open those wounds?

-We have the graves and remains of Peter and Paul at the Vatican and outside Romes walls, but no account of their death as someone like Luke could give it.
+We have the graves and remains of Peter and Paul at the Vatican and outside Romes walls, but no account of their death that someone like Luke could give.
 I wonder why he didn’t write about it.